lima21bd/IEEE-CIS-Fraud-Detection/readme.md

     This document includes Upskill's instructions for submitting this project.

-- [x] Fraud Detection With 92.95% Accuracy.ipynb

-    This notebook contains codes without cell output.

-- [x] Correlation.csv
+- [x] XGBoost_92.95

-    All the selected features correlation with respect to the target class are included in this csv file.
+  This directory contains **Three** documents for xgboost based model such as notebook without cell output, correlation of the important features with the target class & Kaggle       output submission file.

-- [x] Submission.csv
+- [x] LGBM_93.64

-    This output file was submitted to the Kaggle Competetion.
-This contaions Predictions made by my model for each TransactionID.
+  This directory contains **Three** documents for lgbm based model such as notebook without cell output, correlation of the important features with the target class & Kaggle           output submission file.

 - [x] Report.pdf

   This document contains Abstract, Methodology, Result Analysis of this project.

 ![Picpic](https://user-images.githubusercontent.com/38761302/122348218-c0067b80-cf6c-11eb-953d-e3d32517fd15.png)